 Celiac disease is also associated with leaky gut syndrome (or intestinal hyperpermeability).
 Undigested proteins and toxins move through the intestinal wall and into the bloodstream.
 This may be the cause of conditions like dermatitis herpetiformis (Duhring’s disease), a nasty gluten intolerance rash.

 A wheat allergy may also sometimes occur as a cross-reactive condition related to an Oral Allergy Syndrome (OAS), which some people refer to as Pollen Foods Allergy Syndrome.
 This can also cause stomach pain that might be interpreted as gluten intolerance.
+For more on that matter, try my recently added lesson: Oral Allergy Syndrome.

 Non-Celiac Gluten Sensitivity (NCGS) is currently a little more difficult to pinpoint.
 Basically, individuals who suffer from NCGS suffer similarly to people with Celiac Disease, but the blood test and biopsy used to identify and diagnose celiac disease is negative.
 Non-Celiac Gluten Sensitive patients also test negative for a wheat allergy.
 The only way to confidently diagnose NCGS is through deduction (a patient tests negative for celiac disease and a wheat allergy) and through a gluten challenge, where this pesky protein composite is removed from the diet for a period, then slowly re-introduced while changes in health and symptoms are observed.